-I am obsessed with this no-bake dessert that is somehow decadent while still being perfectly light for summer!
+I am obsessed with this no-bake dessert that is somehow decadent while still being perfectly light!
 Red wine poached cherries are topped with mascarpone cheese, drizzled with honey, and topped with caramelized almonds.
 You can serve this either warm or cold.
 I love it cold for a make-ahead dessert that is easy for parties.

 Red Wine Poached Cherries With Marscapone Cream

 Red Wine Cherries

 - 1 ½ cups red wine (any varietal will work, I used a red blend)

 - 4 cups sweet cherries, halved and pitted